Delta IV Heavy: Capabilities

 A 67.2 ft carbon composite bisector payload faring was standard.
 The Delta IV with the extended fairing was over 62 m tall.

 An aluminum isogrid trisector fairing, derived from a Titan IV fairing, was also available as an option.
 The trisector fairing was first used on the DSP-23 flight.

+Launch history

+Delta IV Heavy in its final mission, NROL-70.